tensorflow/tfjs-models/body-pix/README.md

 #### Returns

-A binary array with 1 for the pixels that are part of the person, and 0 otherwise.
+An object containing a width, height, and a binary array with 1 for the pixels that are part of the person, and 0 otherwise.
 The array size corresponds to the number of pixels in the image.
+The width and height correspond to the dimensions of the image the binary array is shaped to, which are the same dimensions of the input image.

 #### Example Usage